-All members of school staff have a legal power to use reasonable force.
-This power applies to any member of staff at the school.
-It can also apply to people whom the Headteacher has temporarily put in charge of students such as unpaid volunteers or parents accompanying students on a school organised visit.
-The Head teacher will identify a senior member of staff who will oversee any incident relating to the implementation of this policy.
+The power to use reasonable force also applies to any individual whom the Headteacher has identified as temporarily in charge, such as volunteers.

+The Headteacher will identify a senior member of staff who will oversee any incident relating to the implementation of this policy.
 In the case of this member of staff being absent, the Headteacher will clearly identify who will deputise for this role.